Thuan An Ho Chi Minh City, Vietnam Travel Guide

 Drink only Bottled water, boiled water, or filtered water.
 Don't have ice.
 Eat thoroughly cooked food.
 Frequent hand washing or use Alcohol-based hand sanitizer.

 Use Insect repellent containing DEET or picaridin, especially at dawn/dusk.
 Wear long sleeves/pants.
-Stay in screened accommodations or use mosquito nets.
+Stay in screened places to stay or use mosquito nets.

 Stay hydrated.
 Seek shade during hottest parts of day.
-Avoid strenuous activity during peak heat.
+Avoid strenuous happenings during peak heat.
 Recognize symptoms like dizziness, heavy sweating.

 Protect yourself from the strong tropical sun and ensure safe eating habits.